Midwest Archaeological Field School Courses

 ANTH 205 – Archaeological Field Methods

 This course is a practicum of archaeological field methods and techniques.
 The fundamental principles of archaeological research will be considered.
 Students will create and implement their own research design in the context of on-going investigations.
 Emphasis will be placed on practicing the essential skills needed to conduct archaeological research.

 Additional Field Trips:

 In addition to fieldwork and seminars, students will take several excursions to view archaeological sites and archived collections.
-Students will visit the Cahokia Mounds State Historic Site in Saint Louis.
+Students will visit the Cahokia Mounds State Historic Site near St. Louis.
 This World Heritage was home to the largest pre-Columbian settlement north of Mexico.